 Written by Sarah Ciotti

 Fr.
-Hugh Feiss, OSB, STD, The Martyrology of the Monastery of the Ascension, 2008.
+Hugh Feiss, OSB, The Martyrology of the Monastery of the Ascension, 2008.

 Catholicpedia: The Original Catholic Encyclopedia (1917) for iPhone, iPad, and iPod Touch. s.v.
 “St. Ambrose.”